 Heather Zwickey, PhD

-Dean of Research, National College of Natural Medicine
+Dean of Research and Graduate Studies, National College of Natural Medicine

 Since joining NCNM, Dr. Zwickey has received enthusiastic responses and support from students and NCNM administration for her many accomplishments.
 She has received several awards–including a research award, and a lifetime achievement award–from NCNM students and faculty.
 In addition, she is an inveterate fundraiser for NCNM research, including raising more than $1,000,000 in donations to launch the Helfgott Research Institute.

 Dr. Zwickey initiated the Student Research Program at NCNM and serves as a mentor for student research projects.
 She enjoys mentoring post-doctoral fellows and junior investigators.
 In line with mentoring the next generation of integrative medicine researchers, Dr. Zwickey serves as the principal investigator of an NIH grant that increases research and evidence-based medicine in the curriculum at NCNM.
 Her long-term personal goal is to establish NCNM as one of the leading integrative medicine research institutions in the U.S.

 Projects under way: